-This unique Educational Program brings together high school students from around the world to study and learn about the United Nations.
-For young adults interested in world affairs, international relations, economics and/or political sciences this is an opportunity of a lifetime to observe the United Nations in person while exchanging views on education, politics and religion.
+This unique Educational Program brings together high school students from around the world to study and learn about our government.
+For young adults interested in world affairs, international relations, economics and/or political sciences this is an opportunity of a lifetime to observe in person while exchanging views on education, politics and religion.

 Odd Fellow and Rebekah Lodges sponsor the students.
 The Tour is funded by fund-raising activities and donations of the many dedicated members of the Independent Order of Odd Fellows, along with corporate and individual donations.
 This non-profit fraternal organization has sponsored over 37,000 students since the program’s inception in 1949!

 After half a century, the members of Odd Fellow and Rebekah lodges continue to proudly inspire the young people of today to pursue global agendas that will enable them to help their communities relate to world affairs in the future.